 It’s usually possible to choose to live within biking distance of your school, so with a fabulous cycle-lane network, cycling is a popular choice.
 Parents with small children might invest in a cargo bike to ferry their offspring to and from school.
 Older children (anywhere from about seven and above) tend to cycle by themselves.

 There are buses, metros and trains within walking distance of all the international schools, so public transport is also an option.
 Just like in the UK, parking around schools is not usually easy, although that doesn’t stop people from driving, particularly in the cold, dark winter!
 We’re not aware of any of the schools having car-sharing schemes, so it would be up to parents to find local friends at the same school for this to be viable.
 The majority of schools do not run school buses.

 Meeting Danes and speaking Danish

 Generally, international schools run two separate schools-within-schools, one international and one Danish.
 Danes are generally not admitted to the international stream and vice versa except at Copenhagen International School, which, currently, only runs an international stream.
 This is the option usually chosen by Danes who’ve lived overseas and want an international education for their children.

 Your child’s best chance of making local Danish friends, is most likely to be through clubs outside school, such as swimming or football.
 Often sports clubs will run English-speaking teams, but the vast majority of teenage and adult Danes speak amazingly good English and will happily add instructions, in English, for a non-Danish player in a Danish team.

 At school, your child will learn Danish.
-In primary school, this is thematic and based around Danish culture and traditions (you’ll soon know all about Festelavn and Nisse!).
+In primary school, this is thematic and based around Danish culture and traditions (you’ll soon know all about Festelavn and Nisse (check out your folklore!).
 Teaching becomes more formal at an older age.
 It’s unlikely that your child will have the option of learning other languages until secondary school age.
 French, German and Spanish tend to be the choices.